 First District RESA Endorsement Programs

-First District RESA has earned GaPSC approval to offer both the ESOL and Gifted Endorsement Programs, aligned with Georgia Professional Standards Commission rules that result in ESOL/Gifted Endorsement added to a teaching certificate.
+First District RESA has earned GaPSC approval to offer the Computer Science Endorsement, the ESOL Endorsement and the Gifted Endorsement Program, aligned with Georgia Professional Standards Commission rules that result in the Endorsement added to a teaching certificate.
+The computer science endorsement consists of four courses that provides candidates with the opportunity to increase their computer science content and pedagogical knowledge and prepares them to teach computer science in grades P-12.
 The gifted series of four courses prepares teachers to identify the gifted learner, plan challenging instruction to meet their needs, explain the evaluation process under Georgia rules, and analyze program options for the gifted.
 The ESOL series of three courses prepares educators to demonstrate competency in addressing the instructional, language, and cultural needs of students whose first language is not English in the Georgia Public Schools.

-Potential candidates for the ESOL/Gifted Endorsement should understand that the rigor of the program is expected to be equivalent to a graduate degree program.
+Potential candidates for the Computer Science/ESOL/Gifted Endorsement should understand that the rigor of the program is expected to be equivalent to a graduate degree program.
 The syllabus for each of the courses should be reviewed by each potential candidate prior to application.

-The series of courses includes: Gifted Endorsement: 1) Characteristics of the Gifted; 2) Assessment of the Gifted; 3) Curriculum and Program Development for Gifted; and 4) Methods and Materials for Teaching the Gifted; ESOL Endorsement: 1) Methods and Materials in TESOL; 2) Cultural Issues in TESOL; and 3) Applied Linguistics in TESOL.
+The series of courses includes: Computer Science Endorsement: 1) Program Design: Overview of Program Design, Algorithms, Structure, and Logic; 2) Overview of Java Programming; 3) Networking Basics; and 4) Methods of Teaching Computer Science.
+Gifted Endorsement: 1) Characteristics of the Gifted; 2) Assessment of the Gifted; 3) Curriculum and Program Development for Gifted; and 4) Methods and Materials for Teaching the Gifted; ESOL Endorsement: 1) Methods and Materials in TESOL; 2) Cultural Issues in TESOL; and 3) Applied Linguistics in TESOL.
 Each course requires 50 contact hours and successful completion of all coursework.
 Courses are offered in a blended model, which allows participants the flexibility of an online format blended with face-to-face sessions that promote interaction and reflection.

 There is a minimum of 10 and a maximum of 18 candidates per course for both ESOL and Gifted courses.
 Districts wishing to offer a cohort should contact FDRESA.

-Each course requires 50 contact hours; 20 hours face-to-face, 20 hours online and 10 hours field experience.
+Each course requires 50 contact hours; 20 hours face-to-face using Google Meet, Zoom, etc., 20 hours online and 10 hours field experience.
 Each course will last a minimum of eight weeks.
-Principals will assist the candidate in releasing him/her in time to begin face-to-face classes on time.
+Principals will assist the candidate in releasing him/her in time to begin classes on time.
 Online coursework is be completed weekly.

 Attendance and Submission of Assignments: